Teen paralysed from rare disorder loses ACC battle

 But he said the "data is just not there" to show the earlier treatment could have prevented the severity.

-Singhal disagreed with the other doctors, saying "our own experience over the last 10 years here in Burwood Spinal Unit is that every hour, every day is important in preventing a neurological sequelae [condition caused by previous disease] and the patients who have been diagnosed and treated earlier have a better neurological outcome.
+Singhal disagreed with the other doctors, saying "our own experience over the last 10 years here in Burwood Spinal Unit is that every hour, every day is important in preventing a neurological sequelae [condition caused by previous disease] and the patients who have been diagnosed and treated earlier have a better neurological outcome".

 "We see approximately four to five cases of GBS with severe neurological sequelae a year and a common theme in most of them is delay in diagnosis.
 The ones who were delayed earlier do not need extensive spinal rehabilitation or ventilation support.
 I do agreed [sic] with the ACC reviewers that literature is not very clear on the exact timing for treatment